JohT/showcase-quarkus-eventsourcing/showcase-quarkus-eventsourcing/README.md

   Ideally, there would be a axon-extension for quarkus that manages these settings.

 ## Features
-* "Reactive" example using server sent events (may not work for IE and Edge) and axon subscription query
+* "Reactive" example using server sent events (tested with safari browser) and axon subscription query
 * Replay example.
 Use REST DELETE ```/nicknames/projection```
 * Contains an axon upcaster example
 * Works with H2 and PostgreSql.
 Just switch the regarding comments in ```application.properties``` and ```persistence.xml```.
 * Uses flyway for database schema migration.
 It is configured to work with H2 and PostgreSql.
 * Uses JSON-B to stay inside the microprofile standard
 * Uses meta-annotations to fully decouple axon from the message api and business code.
+* Full-Stack Build configuration including JavaScript Unit Tests with Jasmine, JavaScript minify, ...

 ## Notes
 * Code comments containing the marker ```Note:``` describes thoughts, background information, documented decisions and hints to problems.
 * ```ArchitectureRulesTest``` defines rules to assure low coupling between the business core, axon and the microprofile features.
 * These rules might seem a bit extreme.
 Some may even find them to be impractical.
 After all, this examples shows that it can be done.
-* This is just a simple show case, not an fully thought through application.
+* This is just a simple show case, not an full application.

 ## What is axon?